commodityvectors/circus/docs/source/installation.rst

 - Python 2.6, 2.7, 3.2 or 3.3
 - zeromq >= 2.1.10
-    - The version of zeromq supported is ultimately determined by what version of `pyzmq <https://github.com/zeromq/pyzmq>`_ is installed by pip during circus installation.
+    - The version of zeromq supported is ultimately determined by what version of `pyzmq <https://github.com/zeromq/pyzmq>`_ is installed by pip during cvec_circus installation.
     - Their current release supports 2.x (limited), 3.x, and 4.x ZeroMQ versions.
     - **Note**: If you are using PyPy instead of CPython, make sure to read their installation docs as ZeroMQ version support is not the same on PyPy.

-When you install circus, the latest versions of the Python dependencies will be pulled out for you.
+When you install cvec_circus, the latest versions of the Python dependencies will be pulled out for you.

 You can also install them manually using the pip-requirements.txt